Match Ultrasonic Cleaner Frequency to Cleaning Task

 We hope this post is helpful when it comes to choosing the correct ultrasonic frequency for your cleaning challenges.
 You’ll find additional important information by viewing our informational video in our ultrasonic cleaning learning center.

-When it comes to selecting the right unit, frequency and other important specification details for your tasks please contact our scientists for unbiased recommendations.
+When it comes to selecting the right unit and ultrasonic frequency and other important specification details for your tasks please contact the experts at Tovatech: Elma’s exclusive master distributor in North America.